 But what does localism look like in a coworking space?
 More than just benefitting everyone in the surrounding community, localism benefits every member of a coworking space in more ways than one.
 We’re going to look at the top 5 ways in which this local movement enhances shared working

 Most members of coworking spaces are either solopreneurs or small business owners.
-Cash flow can be tight, which is why bartering services with other members of the community is a great to get what’s needed while also supporting someone geographically nearby.
+Cash flow can be tight, which is why bartering services or giving discounts with other members of the community is a great to get what’s needed while also supporting someone geographically nearby.

-Members of a coworking community can promote other small business by making recommendations for the best local pizza, or the best place to have your shoes shined.
+Members of a coworking community can promote other small business by making recommendations for the best local pizza, or the best place to have your shoes shined (or the best coffee in O4W is at Academy Coffee).
 The localist knowledge is incubated in such an environment, essentially creating an entire economy of local providers buying from other local providers.

 3. Local Support: